kleros/vea/contracts/docs/merkle.md

 Note some properties about the on bits ("1s") in count:

-- The LSB of count corresponds to the modified inbox index.
+- The fist set bit of count corresponds to the modified inbox index.

 - The on bits of count indicate the minimal data to represent the tree.